dh4gan/oberon/README.md

 This C++ code models the climate of Earthlike planets under the effects of an arbitrary number and arrangement of other bodies, such as stars, planets and moons.

-Science using this code was first published in Forgan (2016), Monthly Notices of the Royal Astronomical Society, DOI: 10.1093/mnras/stw2098
+Science using this code was first published in Forgan (2016), Monthly Notices of the Royal Astronomical Society, Volume 463, Issue 3, p.2768-2780, DOI: 10.1093/mnras/stw2098

 Features:
 --------
 * Simple orbital setup routines or direct cartesian vector input positions for bodies
-* 1D latitudinal climate modelling
+* 1D latitudinal energy balance (LEBM) climate modelling
-* 4th Order Hermite N Body integration (shared variable timestepping)
+* 4th Order Hermite N Body integration (shared variable timestep)
 * Obliquity evolution taken from Laskar (1986a, A&A, 157, 59) and Laskar (1986b A&A, 164, 437)
+* Ability to checkpoint/restart simulations (with a health warning at albedo transitions)
 * Algorithms to accommodate ice sheet melting (in testing)
-* Carbonate Silicate Cycle Modelling (in testing)
+* Carbonate Silicate Cycle Modelling (Williams and Kasting 1997)
 * Library of Python plotting scripts
 * Library of example parameter setups to run